Marion B. Sewer Distinguished Scholarship for Undergraduates

 - Low family income or working full time in high school or as an undergraduate to support family and/or to pay for college.

-- Being the first member of immediate family to complete college.
+- Being the first member of the student’s immediate family to complete college.

-Any questions about the Marion B. Sewer Distinguished Scholarship for Undergraduates should be sent to firstname.lastname@example.org.
+Questions about the Marion B. Sewer Distinguished Scholarship for Undergraduates can be emailed to firstname.lastname@example.org.